 These books helped me, undoubtedly.
 It is important to mention however, that no matter how intelligent and insightful, reading and intellectualizing alone cannot heal deep psychological wounds.

-It was only when I began continuously applying this lesson, seeking experiential therapies and reconnecting with my body, that my subconscious began healing and my life blossomed.
+It was only when I began continuously applying this lesson in my life experiences, seeking experiential therapies and reconnecting with my body, that my subconscious began healing and my life blossomed.

 Here are a few of the impactful experiences I’ve had which have supported me in my growth:

 - The Landmark Forum.
 The structure around the excellent education is a cultish and aggressive pyramid scheme.
 If you can look past that, go for the empowering kick in the ass.

 - The Grief Recovery Method.
 My experience with the book and exercises combined with sessions with a trained specialist continue to help me complete trauma in my life.
 I am also a certified specialist in the method.

 - Vipassana Meditation.
 If you have plateaued in your growth or want to start at the deep end of felt-sense healing, I highly recommend it.
 Beware of the compassion baiting; Anger is a teacher, too.